Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 When our bodies sense stress, they recognize it is not an ideal time to have a baby and react accordingly.
 Periods of stress greatly impact our lifestyles and can influence us to have sex less frequently.
 Stress can also cause people to turn to unhealthy habits like drinking too much caffeine, or smoking, and drinking too much alcohol—all of which are detrimental to a woman’s overall health and natural fertility.

 Stress is the brain and body’s natural response to any demand.
 If stress lasts long periods of time, it can contribute to serious health problems.
-Stress impacts and causes strain on almost every part of the body, so there’s no wonder it impacts both female and fertility.
-Stress is one of the most complex causes of infertility because a diagnosis of infertility only makes the problem worse.
-Stress can increase after diagnosis of infertility, follow-up appointments, and failed in-vitro fertilization treatment .
+Stress impacts and causes strain on almost every part of the body, so there’s no wonder it impacts both male and female fertility.
+Research shows that when struggling with fertility issues stress may increase .

 Specific to men, studies have found that stress can affect semen parameters.
 Stress can negatively impact the production of luteinizing hormone (LH) and testosterone.
 This causes complications in spermatogenesis, resulting in reduced sperm quality .

-A review of over 30 studies found that relaxation techniques have been effective in reducing negative emotions in patients undergoing medical treatment .
+A review of over 30 studies found that relaxation techniques have been effective in reducing negative emotions.
 In extreme cases, fertility specialists sometimes recommend professional psychological intervention.
-Numerous studies have found that psychosocial interventions focused on eliminating stress can help to improve psychological outcomes, marital relationships, and pregnancy rates among infertile couples .
+Numerous studies have found that psychosocial interventions focused on eliminating stress can help to improve psychological outcomes, marital relationships, and pregnancy rates among couples with fertility issues .

-Resources: At CNY Fertility, we recognize and understand how important it is to manage stress throughout fertility treatment.
+Resources: At CNY Fertility, we recognize and understand how important it is to manage stress.
 We offer fertility support and many additional resources to our patients who are looking for a little empathy and encouragement.
 Click here to visit our fertility support page.

 During fertility massages, the muscles and connective tissues that hold the pelvic organs are gently manipulated to correct any blockages.
 This movement encourages blood flow, which helps the body to self-regulate, heal, and regenerate.
 Fertility massages can be used to increase blood flow to the reproductive organs, increase lymphatic flow, and optimize reproductive physiology.

-There is data that suggests massage can help to treat several known causes of infertility like blocked tubes, Endometriosis, Polycystic Ovarian Syndrome (PCOS), and elevated FSH levels.
-In a study of 1,392 women who were diagnosed with various causes of infertility, massage helped to clear the fallopian tubes of 60.85% of participants .
-56.64% of the women whose tubes were opened by massage treatment achieved pregnancy.
-42.81% of the patients who were diagnosed with Endometriosis and 53.57 % of the women diagnosed with PCOS were also able to achieve pregnancy after receiving massage treatment.
+There is data that suggests massage can help to improve several fertility issues like elevated FSH levels.
+In a study of 1,392 women who were diagnosed with various fertility issues, massage helped to clear the fallopian tubes of 60.85% of participants .
+56.64% of the women whose tubes were opened by massage therapy achieved pregnancy.

 Click here for information on how massages for fertility can help with male fertility issues!

-If you are struggling with stress or depression related to fertility treatment, you may consider reaching out to a fertility counselor.
+If you are struggling with stress or depression related to fertility, you may consider reaching out to a fertility counselor.

 Laser Therapy (Low level)

-For male fertility treatment, LLLT has been shown to increase the percentage of live sperm cells and improve sperm motility.
-Fertility specialists have touted LLLT as an essential treatment for male infertility due to its high effectiveness and lack of alternative treatments that produce similar results.
-Researchers believe that LLLT should be used as widely as possible, due to the lack of side-effects .
+For male fertility, LLLT has been shown to increase the percentage of live sperm cells and improve sperm motility.
+Some researchers believe that LLLT should be used due its possible upside and the lack of side-effects .

 Optimizing Nutrition for Increased Natural Fertility